coleygroup/QM-augmented_GNN/README.md

 # QM-augmented_GNN

 This repository contains the main code associated with the project "Quantum chemistry augmented neuralnetworks for reactivity prediction: Performance, generalizability and interpretability", cf xxx.
 Note that the graph neural networks presented here are adaptations of the original models developed by Yanfei Guan and co-workers.
-For more information, see [reactivity_predictions_substitution] (https://github.com/yanfeiguan/reactivity_predictions_substitution).
+For more information, see [reactivity_predictions_substitution](https://github.com/yanfeiguan/reactivity_predictions_substitution).

 ## Requirements